Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 She Fell Out of Love

-1. He seemed like a stranger after she lost her in-love obsession about him.
+1. He seemed like a stranger after she lost her in-love feeling.

-3. She saw no intimate future in the relationship.
+3. She saw no future in the relationship.

 4. She became tired of compromising.